Donaueschingen: Danube Kayak Trip Day Zero

 Jonas is an established Digital Nomad and I am too, sort of.
 This means that we travel and work full-time.
 Taking 2,5 months off work is technically an option for Jonas, but it’s not ideal.
 And I absolutely loathe group travel and organized travel.
 Also, we like to take things slow, and maybe pick the days we’re out on the river based on the weather forecast instead of paddling on – rain or sunshine.

-Even if I was interested in hanging out with a group of people, we’d have not a lot of things in common; the people who do this trip in 2,5 months, or are (close to) retired from a lifetime of location dependence, or have to beg their bosses to take that time off work.
+Even if I was interested in hanging out with a group of people, we’d have not a lot of things in common; the people who do this trip in 2,5 months, or are (close to) retired from a lifetime of location dependence.
+Or they have to beg their bosses to take that time off work.
 They’d consider it a “once in a lifetime” trip, and think you can only do a few of those.
 While there’s nothing wrong with that lifestyle or way of thinking, it’s not my philosophy of travel and life; I’m aiming to live full-time in “once in a lifetime” mode while sharing that invaluable information with you people on the internet.

 What Kind of Kayak?